A walk from Holborn to the Old Bailey

 Today there are two restaurants within the Yard – the first, The Bleeding Heart Restaurant is a lovely, formal and quite pricey French restaurant.
 Then at the lower end of the Yard is the Bleeding Heart Bistro, usually with tables and chairs outside – certainly a pleasant spot to have lunch on a summers day.
 Finally, on the corner there is the Bleeding Heart Tavern, a pub that opened here in 1746.

 We now retrace our footsteps and walk back up to the end of Ely Place, where we cross over Charterhouse Street.
-The building with a ‘fortress appearance’ down to the left was until recently the head office of De Beers, the world’s largest diamond company and at one time, it was the centre of the diamond trade.
-Founded by Cecil Rhodes’s in 1888, it later amalgamated with Anglo American and then had a 90% share of the world’s diamond market.
+The building with a ‘fortress appearance’ down to the left is the head office of De Beers, the world’s largest diamond company and at one time it was the centre of the diamond trade.
+Founded by Cecil Rhodes in 1888, it later amalgamated with Anglo American and then had a 90% share of the world’s diamond market.
 Interestingly, because of the high value of the diamonds, they used to be flown in by helicopter, which would land on the roof of the building.
 When I first saw one land there, I hadn’t appreciated what it was doing, thinking it was strange for it to be landing on the roof of an office building in the centre of London!

 Cross over Charterhouse Street and walk up the three or four steps in front of you into a miniscule ‘green space’.
 Almost directly across is the 15th century St Andrew’s Holborn Parish Church, whilst to the right of it, the enormous glass building is the head office of Sainsbury’s.
 Walk across to the church.
 Miraculously, it just managed to avoid being burnt down in the Great Fire of London that destroyed nearly ninety other churches in the area.